rctruta/week2-devops/README.md

 ]
 ```

-Let's see if the dockers are communicating
+Let's see if the dockers are communicating.

+`[TODO: How do we see if they are communicating?
+Which command do we run to see the output below?]`

 ```
 StatusCode        : 200
 StatusDescription : OK